honojs/honox/README.md

 #### Use React with `<Script />`

-If you export a manifest file in `dist/.vite/manifest.json`, you can easily write some codes using `<Script />`.
+If you export a manifest file in `dist/.vite/manifest.json`, you can easily write some code using `<Script />`.

 ```tsx
 // app/routes/_renderer.tsx